 All teams will be working on a common transactional problem.
 Each team will be provided with a case statement that sets out the factual background for the problem and introduces the parties to the transaction.
 All teams will be provided with a precedent form of agreement.
 Teams will also receive a video recording of an interview with their respective client and will have an opportunity to communicate with their client as they prepare the proposed draft agreement.
-We will provide research guidance.
-Generally, however, teams will be left on their own to figure out and find the resources they require.
+While we may suggest research links, generally teams will be left on their own to figure out and find the resources they require.

-Are there restrictions on the resources we can use to prepare?
-How much help can we get?
+What are the requirements for the team advisor?
+Are there restrictions on the resources and help we can use to prepare?

-It is expected that teams will work primarily on their own in drafting the agreement and mark-ups and in preparing for the LawMeet.
-Only two team members will be allowed to participate in a round (with the option of having a third member and a faculty advisor observe during each round), and no other person may be present or consulted during a round.
+It is expected that teams will work primarily on their own in drafting the proposed agreement and mark-ups and in preparing for the LawMeet.
+Only two team members will be allowed to negotiate in a given round and no other person may be present or consulted during that round.
 Generally, teams are expected to use and rely upon their own, independent work product.
 Keeping this general principle in mind, there are no restrictions on the outside resources, including outside experts such as practitioners and law professors, that a team may consult in developing their independent work.

 How much work is involved?
 Can I receive course credit?

 The time commitment is a decision you and your teammates must make.
 Past Transactional LawMeet teams have reported spending “hundreds of hours” preparing for the LawMeet.
 Many schools offer participants in the LawMeet course credit (similar to moot court teams).
 This is a decision of each individual law school and should be discussed with the faculty advisor.

 Are there any prerequisites or recommended prior course work for participating in the LawMeet?